kremalicious/blog/_src/_posts/2008-03-31-love-the-parallax.markdown

 I implemented the header effect of those flying black polaroids on kremalicious.com following the original idea by the folks of [clearleft](http://clearleft.com/) on [their silverback teaser page](http://www.silverbackapp.com/)

-This effect draw much attention in the webdesign community and meanwhile there are some great articles about this effect.
+This effect drew much attention in the webdesign community and meanwhile there are some great articles about this effect.
 Over at thinkvitamin is a detailed explanation of the effect.
 [Paul Annett from clearleft gives an in-depth-view how they created the parallax effect on their silverback teaser page.](http://www.thinkvitamin.com/features/design/how-to-recreate-silverbacks-parallax/trackback/)

 A more common explanation [gives Chris Coyier over at css-tricks.com.](http://css-tricks.com/3d-parralax-background-effect/trackback) He uses three star layers to make a cool space-effect.